On inequivalences of sequences of characters: Introduction

 Our contribution in Theorem \ref{thm.main} is in the bounds. \cite[Theorem 1]{czuwoj::} establishes roughly the same qualitative conclusion for $H$ a cyclic group of prime-power order but with the hypothesis that no subgroup of $G$ is homeomorphically isomorphic to $H^\omega$ instead of that there is no continuous surjective homomorphism $G \rightarrow H^\omega$.
-One can establish the same quantitative conclusion as in Theorem \ref{thm.main} in \cite[Theorem 1]{czuwoj::} by noting that if the hypothesis of \cite[Theorem 1]{czuwoj::} holds then there cannot be a continuous surjective homomorphism $G \rightarrow H^\omega$ because an isometry as in (\ref{eqn.isom}) cannot exist; we can therefore apply Theorem \ref{thm.main} .
+One can establish the same quantitative conclusion as in Theorem \ref{thm.main} with the hypotheses of \cite[Theorem 1]{czuwoj::} by noting that if the hypotheses of \cite[Theorem 1]{czuwoj::} hold then there cannot be a continuous surjective homomorphism $G \rightarrow H^\omega$ because an isometry as in (\ref{eqn.isom}) cannot exist; we can therefore apply Theorem \ref{thm.main}.

+To keep the paper readable we have included statements of the results from additive combinatorics which we use on the basis that these are the more unusual tools.
+In the more routine analytic parts of the arguments we use various results from the books of Rudin \cite{rud::1} and Wojtaszczyk \cite{woj::} which we have not stated separately though precise references are given.